-PROSPECTUS SUMMARY 4
+PROSPECTUS SUMMARY

-RISK FACTORS 4
+RISK FACTORS -

-No operating history
+ů.

-We cannot make a market until merge er or
+- We cannot make a market until merger or

-acquisition consummated

-No active trading market

-We may not be able to find a suitab ole
+We may not be able to find a suitable 2

-merger or acquisition candidate
+merger or acquisition candidate -

-- We will have to return your investm ient
+We will have to return your investmen)+

-if a sufficient number of investo ors
+if a sufficient number of investors

 do not reconfirm their investment

-- You will not have access to your fu inds
+You will not have access to your fund ls

-- We have no funds and do not have an
+We have no funds and do not have any

-full-time management , ,
+full time management

-- Management may form other blank che eck companies
+Management may form other blank check - companies

-Management is not required to spend

-- There is no minimum offering amount

-- The selling shareholders may have l
+- The selling shareholders may have lia bility because of their

-status as underwriters.
+- Principal shareholder and promoter of - Great

+Expectation has a prior conviction

+motor vehicle

 SELLING SECURITY HOLDERS 6

-RULE 419 OFFERINGS 6
+BULE 419 OFFERINGS

-PLAN OF DISTRIBUTION 7
+PLAN OF DISTRIBUTION

-USE OF PROCEEDS 8
+USE OF PROCEEDS 9

-DILUTION 9
+DILUTION

-GREAT EXPECTATIONS 10
+GREAT EXPECTATIONS

-PLAN OF OPERATION 17
+PLAN OF OPERATION

-MANAGEMENT 18
+MANAGEMENT

 PRINCIPAL SHAREHOLDERS 20

-CERTAIN TRANSACTIONS 20
+CERTAIN TRANSACTIONS 21

-SHARES ELIGIBLE FOR FUTURE SALE 21
+SHARES ELIGIBLE FOR FUTURE SALE

-MARKET FOR REGISTRANT'S COMMON EQUITY 21
+MARKET FOR REGISTRANT'S COMMON EQUITY

-DESCRIPTION OF SECURITIES 22
+DESCRIPTION OF SECURITIES

-INDEMNIFICATION 22
+INDEMNIFICATION

-LEGAL MATTERS 23
+LEGAL MATTERS

-LEGAL PROCEEDINGS 23
+LEGAL PROCEEDINGS

-ADDITIONAL INFORMATION 23
+ADDITIONAL INFORMATION

-EXPERTS 23
+EXPERTS

+05

-INTERESTS OF NAMED EXPERTS AND COUNSEL 23
+INTERESTS OF NAMED EXPERTS AND COUNSEL 25

-FINANCIAL STATEMENTS 24

-4 PROSPEC TUS SUMMARY Great Expectations address at Denver, Col 320-0066.
-Expectatior office faci need for of in the fore tations has a mailing 501 South Cherry St., Suite 610, orado 80246, phone number is (303) Other than this mailing address, Great is does not currently have any other lities.
-We do not anticipate the fice facilities at any time eseeable future.
-Great Expectations of or other fees for the use of this lress.
-Corporate Operations. will be to capital sto business co development We will not evelopment stage company.
-Our business merge, make an exchange of ock asset acquisition or other similar mbination with an operating or stage business. mediately following this offering and finite period of time following this Common Shares Outs tanding 166,120,000 Common Shares bein ıg offered 5,000,000 Nature of Offering I Any and all with no minimum Termination of Off ering On or before December 31, 2001 The selling security holder offering will commence after the acquisition has been consummated and terminate nine months after the commencement date.
-Rule 419 Offering nk check company.
-The primary is comply with the provisions of Rule 419. proceeds aft commissions with the off - we ex - we su this recor - an ac equire that and we deposit all offering er deduction of cash paid for and all securities issued in connection ering into an escrow account until eccute an agreement for an acquisition; accessfully get 80% of the investors of offering to notify us in writing to affirm your investment; equisition is consummated within an 18- a time period; acqui alue of the business or net assets red must equal 80% of the maximum ing amount (\$400,000); and to yo ll return at least 80% of the proceeds ou if an acquisition is not consummated we 18-month time period. the proceeds exclusive of ations may receive up to 10 percent of remaining after payment of commissions interest or dividends, as we deposit o the escrow account.
-Colorado Requirements hold at leas until at lea (\$250,000) i the Colorado Revised Statutes, we must t 80% of the net proceeds in escrow st 50% of the gross proceeds s committed for use in one or more es of business.
-Use of Selling Agents the right to use selling agents.
-Any ents will be paid standard NASD
+PROSPECTUS SUMMARY Great Expectations Great Expectations has a mailing address at 501 South Cherry St., Suite 610, Denver, Colorado 80246, phone number is (303) Other than this mailing address, Great 320 0066.
+Expectations does not currently have any other office facilities.
+We do not anticipate the need for office facilities at any time in the foreseeable future.
+Great Expectations pays no rent or other fees for the use of this mailing address.
+Corporate We are a development stage company.
+Our business Operations will be to merge, make an exchange of capital stock asset acquisition or other similar business combination with an operating or development stage business.
+We will not engage in any substantive commercial business immediately following this offering and for an indefinite period of time following this offering.
+Common Shares Outstanding 166,120,000 - 166,120,000 - 166,120,000 - 166,120,000 - 166,120,000 - 166,120,000 - 166,120,000 - 166,120,000 Common Shares being offered 5.000.000 Nature of Offering Any and all with no minimum Termination of Offering On or before December 31, 2002 Rule 419 Offering We are a blank check company.
+The primary offering is required to comply with the provisions of Rule 419.
+SEC rules require that we deposit all offering proceeds, after deduction of cash paid for commissions, underwriting expenses and dealer allowances, if any and amounts permitted to be released to Great Expectations, provided that no deduction may be made for underwriting commissions, underwriting expenses or dealer allowances payable to an affiliate of Great Expectations and all securities issued in connection with the offering into an escrow account until we execute an agreement for an acquisition; we file a post effective amendment to this registration statement within 5 days of the effective date of the registration statement, we provide a copy of the prospectus to purchasers we successfully get 80% of the investors of this offering to notify us in writing to reconfirm your investment; an acquisition is consummated within an 18month time period; and the value of the business acquired must equal 80% of the maximum offering amount (\$997,840); or we will return at least 80% of the proceeds to you if an acquisition is not consummated in the 18 month time period within five business days following that date.
+Great Expectations may receive up to 10 percent of the proceeds remaining after payment of underwriting commissions, underwriting expenses and dealer allowances, exclusive of interest or dividends or dividends, as we deposit proceeds into the escrow account.